-- 3. Leave Without Pay: Upon written application to the department head, a permanent status employee may, in the County's sole discretion, be granted a leave of absence without pay for a period not to exceed 90 calendar days, without prejudice to his/her status, but no vacation or sick leave credits shall accrue during any such leave period.
-Without approval of the department head and the Clark County Human Resources representative as designated by the County Manager, leave without pay may not be granted until all accumulated vacation leave is used.
-Disciplinary leave without pay may be imposed when vacation leave is still available.
-Any additional leave must be recommended by the department head and approved by the County Manager. - 4.
-Parental Leave: Upon written application to the department head, an employee shall be granted a leave of absence of up to three (3) months for the purpose of caring for newborn children up to six (6) months old or legally adopting a child(ren).
+- 3. Leave Without Pay: Upon written application to the Department Head, a permanent status employee may, in the County's sole discretion, be granted a leave of absence without pay for a period not to exceed 90 calendar days, without prejudice to his/her status, but no vacation or sick leave credits shall accrue during any such leave period.
+Without approval of the Department Head and the Clark County Human Resources Director, leave without pay may not be granted until all accumulated annual leave is used.
+Disciplinary leave without pay may be imposed when annual leave is still available.
+Any additional leave must be recommended by the Department Head and approved by the County Manager. - 4.
+Parental Leave: Upon written application to the Department Head, an employee shall be granted a leave of absence of up to three (3) months for the purpose of caring for newborn children up to six (6) months old or legally adopting a child(ren).
 No vacation or sick leave credits shall accrue during the duration of any period of leave without pay.
+Employees are not required to use up annual leave and sick leave benefits before taking parental leave without pay.
+Any unpaid leave shall be taken as one (1) continuous leave period.
+Employees, at their discretion, may use none, any or all of their sick leave of more than three (3) months is at the discretion of the Department Head, and if approved, the employee may use annual leave, sick leave, or leave without pay under the provisions of Article's 23, 24, and 25 of this Agreement.

+In addition to these provisions, the County shall provide benefits in accordance with the Family and Medical Leave Act of 1993.

-Employees are not required to use up compensatory time, vacation leave and sick leave benefits before taking parental leave without pay.
-Any unpaid leave shall be taken as one continuous leave period.
-Employees, at their discretion, may use none, any, or all of their sick leave, vacation leave, and/or compensatory time in the three (3) month parental leave period.
-Leave beyond this three (3) month period is at the discretion of the department head, and if approved, the employee may use compensatory time, vacation leave, sick leave, or leave without pay under the provisions of Articles 17, 23, 24, and 25 of this Agreement. - 5.
-Blood Donor Leave: Employees will be granted the necessary time off up to four (4) hours during their work shift for the purpose of donating blood when participating in a County authorized and/or sponsored blood donation drive.
-In no event shall an employee be eligible for overtime as a result of donating blood. - 6.
-Education Leave: Upon written application to the department head, an employee may, in the County's sole discretion, be granted educational leave without pay for a period not to exceed 90 calendar days, without prejudice to his/her status, but no vacation or sick leave credits shall accrue during any such leave period. - 7.
-Application and Examination Leave: An employee shall be permitted reasonable time off with pay during his/her shift to submit an application and/or take an examination for County promotional or transfer opportunity.
+5. Blood Donor Leave: Employees will be granted the necessary time off, up to four (4) hours during their work shift, for the purpose of donating blood when participating in a County authorized and/or sponsored blood donation drive.
+In no event shall an employee be eligible for overtime as a result of donating blood.

+- 6. Education Leave: Upon written application to the Department Head, an employee may, in the County's sole discretion, be granted educational leave without pay for a period not to exceed 90 calendar days, without prejudice to his/her status, but no vacation or sick leave credits shall accrue during any such leave period. - 7.
+Application and Examination Leave: An employee shall be permitted reasonable time off with pay during his/her shift to submit an application and/or take a scheduled examination for County promotional or transfer opportunity.
 In no case shall an employee become eligible for overtime as a result of competing for a promotional or transfer opportunity.
-To use this leave, an employee shall notify his/her supervisor immediately upon receiving a letter from Clark County Human Resources of the date and time that he/she is scheduled to attend an interview or examination.

-8. Bereavement leave: An employee shall be granted a leave of absence of up to five (5) days for the purpose of bereavement and to attend the funeral of a member of the employee's immediate family (immediate family shall be defined as the employee's spouse, mother, father, brother, sister, child, foster child, stepchild, grandchild, and grandparent, or any in-law of the employee's bearing any of the previously specified relationships).
+An employee shall notify his/her supervisor immediately upon receiving a letter from Clark County Human Resources of the date and time that he/she is scheduled to attend an interview or examination. - 8.
+Bereavement Leave: An employee shall be granted a leave of absence of up to three (3) days for the purpose of bereavement and to attend the funeral of a member of the employee's immediate family (immediate family shall be defined as the employee's spouse, mother, father, brother, sister, child, foster child, stepchild, grandchild, and grandparent, or any in-law of the employee's bearing any of the previously specified relationships).
 Employees, at their discretion, may use sick, vacation, and/or compensatory time during the authorized bereavement leave period.